qmacro/managed-associations-in-cap/guide/README.md

 </edmx:Edmx>
 ```

-(The OData documentation on [NavigationPropertyBinding](http://docs.oasis-open.org/odata/odata/v4.0/cos01/part3-csdl/odata-v4.0-cos01-part3-csdl.html#_Toc372793991) has details on this element, including the `Target` attribute.)
+(See the OData documentation on [NavigationPropertyBinding](http://docs.oasis-open.org/odata/odata/v4.0/cos01/part3-csdl/odata-v4.0-cos01-part3-csdl.html#_Toc372793991) for more information.)

 SQL: A new element `author_ID` appears in the DDL statement for creating the `bookshop_Books` table, and is referenced in the DDL statement for creating the `Z_Books` view too: